DavidSchirduan/DavidSchirduan.github.io/_games/overpowered.md

   - "/overpowered-solo-roleplaying"
 ---

-Guide a brave explorer bot through your favorite tabletop roleplaying games.
-Overpowered is a solo game compatible with any adventure that uses math.
+Overpowered transforms an RPG adventure module into a competitive solo strategy game.
+Compatible with any adventure that uses math and maps.

-Inspired by video game speedruns, arcade scoreboards, and strategy board games, Overpowered offers an entirely new way to enjoy ttrpg adventures.

-See the High Scores below for examples of play.
+Play through an adventure, make tough decisions, manage your dice, and post your high score to the Online Leaderboards!

 <div class="shopping-buttons">
 <a target="_blank" href="https://technicalgrimoire.itch.io/overpowered-solo-roleplaying" class="btn btn-primary itchBTN">Digital: $3.20<br>at Itch.io</a>
 <a target="_blank" href="https://www.drivethrurpg.com/product/421856/Overpowered-Solo-Roleplaying" class="btn btn-primary dtrpgBTN">Digital: $3.20<br>at DriveThruRPG</a>
 </div>

-## Launch Dice App
+## Launch Web App
+In case you don't have 24 dice lying around, use this mobile-friendly web app!

+**Bots with the same name will get the same rolls.
+Re-use a name from the Scoreboard below and try to beat their High Score!**

 <form class="form-inline" target="_blank" action="/overpowered-app" method="get" >
   <div class="form-group">